volkanakinpasa/chrome.extensions.docs/docs/pure/background.md

 chrome.browserAction.setBadgeBackgroundColor({color: '#f00'}, function(){...});
 ```

+Then, you will see

 ![Badge text & background color](assets/badge.png)

-## How to listen message in background.js
+## How to listen message in Background Script

 ```javascript
 //background.js >> add listener